Epsilon-Not/ado-report-extension/README.md

-# Azure DevOps Custom Reporting Extension
+# Azure DevOps Extension for Estimated Completion Date Report
-Extension allows custom reporting, based of our own internal algorith.
-Calculates an estimated completion date for work items from a given query.
+Extension allows custom reporting of an estimated completion date, for work items from a given query.

 Original template from:
 https://github.com/microsoft/azure-devops-extension-sample